Cascades Sea to Summit Highlights

 Experience a world-class outdoor playground on this Washington Adventure Camp for Girls!
 The Pacific Northwest has many gems and the San Juan Islands and the North Cascade Mountains (aka the “American Alps”) are right at the top of the list of best places.

 This journey is one of both land and sea.
-We’ll continue our adventures with a 3-day overnight sea kayaking trip in the San Juan Islands which, in addition to fabulous paddling every day and camping on different islands, offers day hikes, tide pooling and beach time as well as wildlife sightings - orcas, seals and eagles.
+We’ll continue our adventures with a 3-day overnight sea kayaking trip in the San Juan Islands, where, in addition to fabulous paddling every day and camping on different islands, we'll do day hikes, tide pooling and beach time and hope for wildlife sightings - orcas, seals and eagles.

 For two weeks, each girl will be immersed in nature and become very comfortable with adventure that exists away from traditional campgrounds and while having the time of her life!